-The Executive (President, Vice-President, Secretary, Treasurer) shall serve a maximum of 3 5 consecutive one-year terms in the same role.
+The Executive (President, Vice-President, Secretary, Treasurer) shall serve a maximum of 5 consecutive one-year terms in the same role.
 If no Member seeks or accepts nomination for the role up to or at the election, the Officer may stand for election for another year.

 Officers shall have staggered terms to enable continuity and consistency.
-Commencing on the approval of these By-laws by the Membership at an Annual General Meeting, the President and Vice President shall serve a maximum of three consecutive terms and the Treasurer and Secretary shall serve maximum two consecutive terms to allow for staggering.
-After these initial maximum terms all positions will revert to three consecutive terms

 A term limit for a specific officer may be waived by a motion at an annual general meeting.
 Such waiver will be effective for one year.
 The motion must pass with a simple majority.

-Directors are not limited to number of consecutive terms.
+Directors are not limited to a number of consecutive terms.

 The role of Past President is a non-elected position invited to serve in a mentorship role to the Board.
 If the immediate past President is not available to serve in the role, the Board may invite another past President to fill the role.
 The Past President is entitled to one vote at Board meetings.
 The Past President may serve for a one-year term that can be renewed by motion of the Board for up to two consecutive years.